TartanLlama/tartanllama.github.io/_drafts/guaranteed-copy-elision.md

 Aside from returning non-moveable types by value, this presents other issues:

-1. Use of [Almost Always Auto](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/) style is prevented for immobile types:
+1. Use of [Almost Always Auto](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/) style is prevented for immoveable types:

 ```cpp
 auto x = non_moveable{}; //compiler error